bougau/CleanDataProject/CleaningDataProjectCodeBook.md

-# Cleaning Data Project
+# Cleaning Data Project Data Set

 Author:		BouGau
 Date:		August 22, 2015

-## Project Instructions

-This document describes the steps and variables used to complete the Course Project for the Getting and Cleaning Data Course from Johns Hopkins.

-The course instructions were to createone R script called run_analysis.R that does the following:

-1. Merges the training and the test sets to create one data set.
-2. Extracts only the measurements on the mean and standard deviation for each measurement.
-3. Uses descriptive activity names to name the activities in the data set
-4. Appropriately labels the data set with descriptive variable names.
-5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+File: 		CleaningDataProject.txt

+## Data Set Description

+The source of this tidy data set was downloaded from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip and manipulated to combine test and train data, subjects, activity values and grouped to extract the mean of readings by subject and activity.

-## Script Variables
+## Variables

-* subjects: data table containing the combined test and train list of subjects

-* X: data set containing the combined test and train readings
+## Subjects

-* Y: data set containing the combined test and train activities
+Subjects are numeric values identifying subjects from the test and train files

-* ds: data set containing the combined subject, activity and readings for means and standard deviations

-* gds: data set grouped subject activities and the means of the readings for each.
+## Activities

+Activities are the text values converted from the code values in the raw files.
+The code values were converted as follows:

+1 WALKING
+2 WALKING_UPSTAIRS
+3 WALKING_DOWNSTAIRS
+4 SITTING
+5 STANDING
+6 LAYING

+## Variables

+Readings from the raw files (X files) were filtered to extract only readings with "-mean" and "-std" in the name.
+The resulting readings are means of the filtered readings grouped by subject and activities.